Spiritual Tour of Ireland 9/24 – 10/3, 2026

 Day 8, October 1 –Vikings and Megaliths in Waterford

 Agenda still being formulated.
-It will focus on the Viking history of Waterford town and ancient megalithic structures.
+It will focus on the Viking history of Waterford town and the ancient megalithic structures.

 Overnight in Waterford (2 nights)